junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Introduced in Senate
 - 2007-06-25 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S8364)
+- 2007-06-27 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with a preamble.
+Without written report.
+- 2007-06-28 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with a preamble.
+Without written report.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 243.